So how do you turn those packets of plant powder into fabulous organic hair dye?

 Open the package and put the Cassia powder in a glass, plastic or ceramic bowl.
-Mix in just enough lemon juice (or apple juice if citrus allergy) to make the henna as thick as mashed potatoes.
+Mix in just enough lemon juice (or apple juice if citrus allergy) to make the henna paste like thick yogourt. (it shouldn't run off the spoon).
 Cover it airtight with plastic wrap (plastic against the paste) and let it sit in a dark spot (or cover bowl with a towel) for 12 hours at room temperature (70F).
 Left over cassia can be stored in the freezer in an airtight ziplock bag.

 How to dye release Henna: